Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Product categories, pricing history, available inventory and discount structures impact how and why customers buy items.

-Predictive models can use product and inventory data to effectively forecast customer purchase demand, make sound product recommendation decisions and optimize pricing strategies.
+Predictive models can use product and inventory data to forecast customer purchase demand, make sound product recommendations, and optimize pricing strategies.

-Elements such as seasonality, holidays, promotional events, social trends, and even local weather patterns can also affect how buyers behave.
+Factors such as seasonality, holidays, promotional events, social trends, and local weather patterns can also influence buyer behavior.

-If you incorporate these external signals when developing predictive models, you will improve the accuracy of your demand forecasting, campaign planning, etc.
+If you incorporate these external signals into your predictive models, you will improve the accuracy of your demand forecasting and campaign planning.

 After businesses aggregate their data, they can use predictive modeling techniques to analyze and forecast customer behavior.